YasinEl/mzRAPP/README.md

 <br> For an NT feature (NF) to be considered as a match for a benchmark
 feature (BF) its reported mz and RT value have to lie between the lowest/highest benchmark peak mzmin/mzmax and RTmin/RTmax of the considered benchmark feature, respectively (Figure 1b).
+Moreover, NFs containing NPs to which BPs have been matched before alignment are also considered, even when those NF were reported with RT and mz values not fitting BM information.
 In the case of multiple matches for the same BF, the same strategy as for NP is applied (Figure 1c and d).
 However, in the case of features, the mean area is calculated over all samples for which a BP is present. <br>

 <b>Matching of non-targeted peaks to non-targeted features:</b> <br> To
 count alignment errors (explained below) it is necessary to trace